 Does a travel eSIM count as roaming?

 No. With an eSIM, you purchase local data in advance at a local price, so you are not using your operator's expensive roaming.
-Your usual bill is not affected, and you know the price from the beginning.
+Your regular bill is unaffected, and you know the price from the start.

 Where is roaming on my Android if I can't find it?

 The menu changes depending on the brand, but it is always within the mobile network settings.
-The fastest way is to type "roaming" into the search bar of the Settings app and tap the result that appears.
+The quickest way is to type "roaming" or "itinerancy" in the search bar of the Settings app and tap the result that appears.

-Can I use the eSIM and my normal SIM at the same time?
+Can I use an eSIM and my regular SIM at the same time?

 Conclusion

-Deactivating roaming is the easiest way to avoid surprise bills when traveling: on iPhone, go to Settings > Mobile Data > Mobile Data Options > Data Roaming, and on Android (Samsung, Pixel, or Xiaomi), turn off the roaming switch within the mobile network settings.
-Add control over background data, and you'll have consumption completely under control.
-But remember that turning off roaming doesn't mean giving up internet: with a PuraSim eSIM, you stay connected in 218 destinations starting from $0.85, with the QR ready in 1 minute, hotspot, and 24/7 Spanish support.
-And if you travel in Europe, always review the EU roaming rules to know where you are covered without surcharge.
+Turning off roaming is the easiest way to avoid surprise bills when traveling: on iPhone, go to Settings > Mobile Data > Mobile Data Options > Data Roaming, and on Android (Samsung, Pixel, or Xiaomi), toggle off roaming within the mobile network settings.
+Add control over background data and you'll have consumption completely under control.
+But remember that turning off roaming doesn't mean giving up internet: with a PuraSim eSIM, you stay connected in 218 destinations from $0.85, with the QR ready in 1 minute, hotspot, and 24/7 Spanish support.
+And if you travel in Europe, always review the EU roaming rules to know where you're covered without surcharge.